 What Other Warhammer Add-Ons and Products Are Available?

 As alluded to in the opener, Warhammer is a massive license.
 There are boxed games that let you begin in a focused way without needing to purchase much else.
 You will also find various rulebooks for Warhammer 40k games as well as individual miniatures, miniature sets, paints, brushes and so forth.
 If you want to explore Warhammer in more depth, you will find a collection of novels and comic books that rivals properties like Star Wars.
 There have been nearly 100 Warhammer video games and you can find some of them by following the link.
-Warhammer: Vermintide II is doing particularly well as of this writing, and fans are eagerly anticipating Total War: Warhammer III, a series that brings the tabletop game to the PC.
+Warhammer: Vermintide II is doing particularly well as of this writing.

 - Single-player board game